Pay tax on payments to foreign entertainers and sportspersons

 - give one to the person you paid

 You must not issue a duplicate if the original certificate is lost.

 Refunds and underpayment

-If the performer has an underpayment of tax after Withholding Tax has been deducted, HMRC will arrange for any additional tax to be paid directly by the performer.
+If the entertainer or sportsperson has an underpayment of tax after withholding tax has been deducted, HMRC will arrange for any additional tax to be paid directly by the entertainer or sportsperson.

 If there has been an overpayment of tax by an entertainer or sportsperson after withholding tax has been deducted, you don’t have to issue a refund.

 If you choose to do so, you must first retrieve the entertainer or sportsperson’s original FEU2, then issue a new FEU2 with the refund if appropriate.